publicdocs/uscode/assets/md/titles/usc47/us/usc/t47/ch5/schV–A/ptIII/m__us_usc_t47_s546.md

         (2)

-         The cable operator may not invoke the renewal procedures set forth in subsections (b) through (g) of this section unless—
+         The cable operator may not invoke the renewal procedures set forth in subsections (b) through (g) unless—

             (A) such a proceeding is requested by the cable operator by timely submission of such notice; or